SussexUCU/USS/README.md

 # USS
 Data, refs, docs, calcs, code and graphs on the Universities Superannuation Scheme.

-All are encouraged to clone.
+All are encouraged to clone and try data visualisations.

 ## Folder and file organisation